 - 4. Lubricate all grease points.
-Make sure all grease cavities have been filled with grease to remove any water residue from the washing. - Inspect all the hydraulic hoses, couplers and fittings.
+Make sure all grease cavities have been filled with grease to remove any water residue from the washing. - 5.
+Inspect all the hydraulic hoses, couplers and fittings.
 Tighten any loose fittings.
-Replace any hose that is badly cut, nicked, abraded or is separating from the crimped end of a fitting. - Inspect all the spray hoses and fittings.
+Replace any hose that is badly cut, nicked, abraded or is separating from the crimped end of a fitting. - 6.
+Inspect all the spray hoses and fittings.
 Tighten any loose fittings.
 Replace any hose that is badly cut, nicked, abraded or is separating from a fitting. - 7.
 Touch up all paint nicks and scratches to prevent rusting. - 8.
-Move the machine to it's storage position. - Select an area that is dry, level and free of debris. - 10.
+Move the machine to it storage position. - 9.
+Select an area that is dry, level and free of debris. - 10.
 Place planks under the jack for added support if required. - 11.
 Unhook the machine from the tractor (Refer to Section 4.8). - 12.
-Remove the control boxes from the cab and store inside. - 13.
-The tank is made out of polyethylene.
-Do not use to store petroleum products.
-They will soften the plastic and absorb the product. - 14.
-It is best to store the sprayer in a shaded area to minimize the long term effect of ultraviolet radiation on the plastic.
-If shade is not available, cover the tank with a tarpaulin and secure in place.
+Remove the control boxes from the cab and store inside.

-4.13.2 REMOVING FROM STORAGE
+4.11.2 REMOVING FROM STORAGE